arykovanov/xedge-debug-tools/COMPLETE_IMPLEMENTATION.md

 - **Proactive monitoring** with status checks
 - **Professional quality** with proper error handling and recovery

-**You can now develop XEdge applications efficiently with full IDE support!** 🚀
+**You can now develop Xedge applications efficiently with full IDE support!** 🚀